NYCPlanning/labs-applicant-portal/README.md

     - Run `yarn` to install dependencies for the client.
     - Run `yarn start:ssl` to start a development server

-## Troubleshooting

-### Address in use 3000

-On `yarn run start`, you may run into the error `EADDRINUSE: address already in use :::3000`.

-To solve this, open Activity Monitor, search for all "node" processes, then force kill them.

-Then try `yarn run start` again.

 ## Maintenance Mode